José María Cruz Novillo

 He also designed film posters for Barrio, Los lunes al Sol, El Sur, El Espíritu de la Colmena, Pascual Duarte, El Año de las Luces, Mamá Cumple 100 Años, Hay que matar a B., La escopeta nacional, Familia and others, mostly those produced by Elías Querejeta.

 He chaired the Spanish Association of Design Professionals (Asociación Española de Profesionales del Diseño, AEPD).
 He is also an honor fellow of the Madrid association di_mad.

 As a sculptor, he has participated in the São Paulo Art Biennial, World Fair of New York and art fairs such as FIAC (art), Basel Art, Art Cologne and since 1985 in most editions of ARCO.

 Cruz Novillo has focused since the early 1990s on the development of the "Diafragma" concept.
 Under this concept many of his works combine a variable number of monochrome, sound, photographic or tri-dimensional elements.
 In 2008 he finished the "Diafragma Decafónico de Dígitos" ("Decaphonic Diaphragm of Digits") for the façade of the main building of the National Institute of Statistics of Spain, in Madrid, after its reform by Ruiz-Larrea y Asociados.
 This work adds sound to produce synesthesia.
 In ARCO'10 he presented "Diafragma dodecafónico 8.916.100.448.256, opus 14", a "chronochromophonic" work that can be played for 3,392,732 years.

 En 2007, Cruz Novillo founded the studio Cruz más Cruz with his son Pepe (designer and architect).

 In November 2006 he joined the Academia de Bellas Artes de San Fernando.

 PSOE fist and rose logo

 In 1977, Cruz Novillo designed the new logo of the Spanish Socialist Workers' Party (PSOE), a redesign of the emblem created by Marc Bonnet for the French Socialist Party in 1969, and shared by a number of parties around the world as well as by the Socialist International.
+His work was inspired by an earlier redesign by the Dutch Labour Party (PvdA).
 Cruz Novillo’s version was later picked up, without PSOE authorization, by the Socialist Party of Albania.

 The PSOE stated that it owned copyright on the Spanish version, although it was not clear if designer Cruz Novillo also maintained rights over it.